saibotu/Decrypt9WIP/README.md

 * __X__ - Make a screenshot.
 Works in menu and on console output, after a feature finishes.
 * __X + LEFT/RIGHT__ - Batch screenshot all submenus / entries (only on menu)
 * __SELECT__ - Unmount SD card (only on menu).
+* __HOME__ - Reboot the console.
+* __POWER__ - Poweroff the console.
-* __START (+ LEFT)__ - Reboot (START only) / Poweroff (with LEFT).
+* __START (+ LEFT)__ - Reboot (START only) / Poweroff (with LEFT) the console.

 There are some features (NAND backup and restore, f.e.), that require the user to choose a file or a directory.
-In these cases, use the arrow keys to select and A / B to confirm and cancel.
+In these cases, use the arrow keys (that includes LFET/RIGHT) to select and A / B to confirm and cancel.

 ## Decrypt9 features description

-Features in Decrypt9 are categorized into 5 main categories, see the descriptions of each below.
+Features in Decrypt9 are categorized into 7 main categories, see the descriptions of each below.

 ### XORpad Generator Options
 This category includes all features that generate XORpads.
 XORpads are not useful on their own, but they can be used (with additional tools) to decrypt things on your PC.
 Most, if not all, of the functionality provided by these features can now be achieved in Decrypt9 in a more comfortable way by newer dump/decrypt features, but these are still useful for following older tutorials and to work with other tools.